Immerse yourself in the world’s most beautiful hot springs

-Bathing in an onsen has been a treasured pastime of Japanese culture for thousands of years, however there must be carefully observed etiquette, such as ensuring you wash before entry, and most do not allow bathing suits, but are seperated by gender.
+Bathing in an onsen has been a treasured pastime of Japanese culture for thousands of years, however there must be carefully observed etiquette, such as ensuring you wash before entry, and most do not allow bathing suits, but are separated by gender.

 Onsen baths may be either publicly run or private, often through a hotel, bed and breakfast, or ryokan (traditional inn).
 In the words of my Japanese sister-in-law “picking your favourite onsen is like picking your favourite Italian dish!”.
 Some have views of Mt Fuji, mystical forests, cherry blossoms, lakes, rivers, oceans or meticulously manicured Japanese gardens, it truly is a matter of personal preference.

 But I love a challenge, and this breathtaking onsen has been chosen, not just for its stunning scenery and healing waters that were once utilised by both lords and samurai.
-But also for the gorgeous ryokan attached, and its proximity to the long renowned onsen town of Kurokawa, with its old world vintage streetscapes, wooden bridges, stone paths and old fashioned stores.
+But also for the gorgeous ryokan attached, and its proximity to the long renowned onsen town of Kurokawa, with its old-world vintage streetscapes, wooden bridges, stone paths and old fashioned stores.

 The ryokan of Yamamzuki offers seven hot springs, but the two most alluring outdoor pools, sit right at the edge of the Tanohara river, offering views of a waterfall enveloped by deep forest.

 The water here has been called “kuzuyu” meaning “water which heals wounds”.
-The incredible food served, is sourced from local produce and most rooms come equipped with their very own partial open air tubs, where you can look out to the woods in perfect peace.
+The incredible food served, is sourced from local produce and most rooms come equipped with their very own partial open-air tubs, where you can look out to the woods in perfect peace.

 Carved out in a narrow valley surrounded by the volcanic mountain ranges of Kyushu (known to be an energetic power spot), this adorable town will charm the pants off you!
 What I love most about this place is that residents have rallied to keep the traditional atmosphere alive, so you will not find multi-story buildings, tour buses or neon billboards.

 You can purchase a wooden pass that allows entry into the town’s traditional bathhouses, each with a different character and source of water.
-Some are nestled amongst japanese gardens, bamboo forests, small caves or alongside the river.
+Some are nestled amongst Japanese gardens, bamboo forests, small caves or alongside the river.
 Whichever you fancy, you are free to wander the streets wearing your yukata (robe) and wooden geta sandals.

-At the end of your soul soaking session, you can even visit the local shrine, where shinto worshippers offer up their wooden passes, together with their prayers and wishes to Kami (spirits or gods) who are believed to receive them in the traditional practice of ema.
+At the end of your soul soaking session, you can even visit the local shrine, where Shinto worshippers offer up their wooden passes, together with their prayers and wishes to Kami (spirits or gods) who are believed to receive them in the traditional practice of ema.

 Tip: Sato no yu Waraku comes highly recommended, with its cave and turquoise waters.
-Takefu is otherwordly, tucked away amongst 32 acres of bamboo forest, also with a cave and outdoor baths, has received many accolades, and Hozantei offers another beautiful riverside bath in a refined rustic style.
+Takefu is otherworldly, tucked away amongst 32 acres of bamboo forest, also with a cave and outdoor baths, has received many accolades, and Hozantei offers another beautiful riverside bath in a refined rustic style.

 Termas Geometricas, Chile